 Guelph Watersheds

-Compared to a large city on the Lake Ontario, Guelph is a little different when it comes to analyzing watersheds, as it’s all on a smaller scale.
+Compared to a large city on Lake Ontario, Guelph is quite different when it comes to analyzing watersheds, as it’s all on a smaller scale.
 When I moved from Toronto the the Tri-Cities, it was a big eye-opener for me, as these differences had a direct impact on the lay of the metroscapes.
 Those differences continue as you shift to a city the size of Guelph.

 There are 4 significant tributaries and their watersheds, which cover over half of the urban area: Willow, Clythe, Torrance and Hanlon Creeks.
 40% is the interstitial drainage feeding into the Speed and Eramosa Rivers, and the remaining 5.6% goes to external watersheds.